Not to be confused with :

 Potatoes are grown as the main staple diet for folk in the UK.
 According to the BBC Radio program 'Farming Today', potatoes are the third most important staple crop in the World (although it was not made clear if this is by nutritional value, by weight of crop, or by area planted or whether by some other unknown criteria).
 Locally it is grown in Ireland, Lancashire and Cheshire as well as other areas such as Lincolnshire.
 The flowers have five petals and five yellow stamens that generally congregate as one to protrude rudely from the centre of the flower.
 The petals are either white or pale purple, but other varieties exist with pink, red and blue petals.
 There are two basic types that are commonly cultivated; those with pinkish skins, and those with white skins.
 The potatoes with white skins tend to have white petalled flowers, whereas those with pinkish skins tend to have flowers with coloured petals.
 There are many other types of Potato, including

 Purple Potato, which seems to be extinct in the UK.
-When left to grow without being harvested, the flowers will produce small green fruits like tomatoes that contain up to 300 seeds.
+When left to grow without being harvested, the flowers will produce small green poisonous tomato-like fruits which contain up to 300 seeds.
 Potatoes can be grown from these seeds, or vegetatively by re-planting sprouting tubers.
 Paradoxically, so-called 'seed-potatoes' are tubers intended to be planted for vegetative propagation!